mahes-a/StagingBuild/README.md

 - This Article assumes the Lakehouse and source tables exist and connections are established.
 In order to know more about how to create End to End Analytics in Fabric Lakehouse refer [here](https://github.com/mahes-a/2023/blob/main/microsoft-fabric/E2ELakeHouseMedallionOnPremOLTP.md)

-- Metadata driven pipelines are available as part of ADF and refer [here](https://learn.microsoft.com/en-us/azure/data-factory/copy-data-tool-metadata-driven) to learn more
+-  Refer [here](https://learn.microsoft.com/en-us/azure/data-factory/copy-data-tool-metadata-driven) to learn more on Metadata driven pipelines

 - To understand more about the various change capture mechanisms and the logic to ingest the incremental rows can be found [here](https://learn.microsoft.com/en-us/azure/data-factory/tutorial-incremental-copy-change-data-capture-feature-portal)